AaronCMC/Project_1/AaronCMC/ACMC_Analysis.md

 * Top 5: New Zealand, Australia, Brazil, United Kingdom, Paraguay
 * Bottom 5: China, Papua New Guinea, Vanuatu, Solomon Islands, Fiji

+General Guidelines for R-squared Values
+	1. Social Sciences and Health Research:
+	▪	An R² value of 0.10 to 0.30 is often considered low but can still be meaningful, indicating that while there is some relationship, a lot of variance in mental disorder rates is influenced by other factors not included in the model.
+	▪	An R² value of 0.30 to 0.50 indicates a moderate relationship and is generally considered acceptable for social science research, suggesting that GDP per capita does explain a notable portion of the variance in mental disorder rates.
+	▪	An R² value of 0.50 and above indicates a strong relationship, suggesting that GDP per capita is a significant predictor of mental disorder rates.

 ## %GDP Health Exp vs Disorder Rates
 * Eating Disorder:
     * r^2 = 0.31399644901081714